 In summary, when checking CPU cooler compatibility, you need to consider the socket type of your CPU, the CPU cooler socket compatibility, the TDP rating of the CPU cooler, and the CPU cooler clearance.
 By following these steps, you can ensure that the CPU cooler you purchase is compatible with your PC and will help regulate the temperature of your CPU, improving its performance and lifespan.

-Ready to get cool?
+Ready to Get Cool?

-Now you know everything you need to choose your new CPU cooler, make sure to check out our range of Air coolers and Liquid Coolers and let us know what you use in the comments.
+Now you know everything you need to choose your new CPU cooler, make sure to check out our range of Air coolers and Liquid Coolers by clicking the relevant buttons below.